rladies-baltimore/rladies-bmore-source/content/home/about.md

 We are part of [Global R-Ladies](https://rladies.org) group.
 Here are some links!
 You can access our presentations, R scripts and more on our Github account and follow us on twitter to stay up to date about R-Ladies news!

 * Event details: [Meetup page](https://www.meetup.com/rladies-baltimore/)
+    * When attending R-Ladies Baltimore Events, use the [Getting Started](https://docs.google.com/document/d/19oautKZT9MbDq3BFJ_k-VTRCLel0HU9RKutuBCcqQpM/edit?usp=sharing) guide to help get you up and running and plugged into our local community
 * Email: [bmore@rladies.org](mailto:bmore@rladies.org)
 * GitHub: [github.com/rladies-baltimore](https://github.com/rladies-baltimore)
 * Twitter: [RLadiesBmore](https://twitter.comer/RLadiesBmore)